cakephp/authentication/docs/Quick-start-and-introduction.md

 php composer.phar require cakephp/authentication
 ```

-Load the plugin by adding following statement in your project's `config/bootstrap.php`
+Load the plugin by adding the following statement in your project's `config/bootstrap.php`
 ```php
 Plugin::load('Authentication');
 ```

 ## Configuration

 Add the authentication service to the middleware.
-See the CakePHP [documentation](http://book.cakephp.org/3.0/en/controllers/middleware.html#) on how to use a middleware if you don't know what it is or how to work with it.
+See the CakePHP [documentation](http://book.cakephp.org/3.0/en/controllers/middleware.html#) on how to use middleware if you don't know what it is or how to work with it.

 Example of configuring the authentication middleware.